ImageMagick/Usage-Markdown/canvas/index.md

 #### Transparent Canvas

-Probably the most important canvas you want to generate from a existing image is a transparent canvas.
+Probably the most important canvas you want to generate from an existing image is a transparent canvas.

 The fastest and easiest way it to just get IM to directly clear the image to transparency, using the "`-alpha transparent`" operator (added IM v6.4.3-7).